vkarchevskyi/life/README.md

 - [ ] Add responsive UI
 - [ ] Extend game by creating other fields and cells
 - [ ] Improve validation
+- [ ] Add custom rules for Conway's game (random life, for example)
 - [ ] Write tests